TritonDataCenter/smartos-live/man/usr/share/man/man1m/piadm.1m.md

         Activate a Platform Image for the next boot, on a specified ZFS pool if there are more than one bootable pools imported.
 It is up to the administrator to know which pool the system will actually boot.
+If a boot image with the specified PI-stamp is unavailable, a warning will be issued but the new PI will be activated anyway.

         `activate` and `assign` are synonyms, for those used to other distros' `beadm`, or Triton's `sdcadm platform`, respectively.

-      bootable [-d|-e] [ZFS-pool-name]
+      bootable [-d|-e [-i <source>]] [ZFS-pool-name]

         Query or upgrade a ZFS pool's bootable status.
 With no arguments, the status of all imported pools will be queried.  -d will disable a pool from being bootable, and -e will enable one.
+If the -i flag specifies an installation source, see below in the `install` subcommand, it will be used.
+Lack of -i is equivalent to `-i media`.
         As mentioned earlier, it is up to the administrator to know which pool the system will actually boot.
+Unlike install, this command will always attempt to install a corresponding boot image as well.

         Some pools can only be bootable from an older BIOS system, while other can also be bootable from UEFI systems.
 The `bootable` subcommand will indicate this.

-      install <PI-stamp, PI-tarball, PI-tarball-URL, "latest"> [ZFS-pool-name]
+      install <source> [ZFS-pool-name]

         Installs a new Platform Image into the bootable pool.
-If there are more than one bootable pools, a pool name will be required. piadm(1M) requires a Platform Image gzipped tar file.
-If a PI-stamp or the word "latest" is supplied, the well-known public SmartOS PI repository will be queried with the specified PI-stamp.
+If the source also contains the boot image (like an ISO does), the Boot Image will also be installed, if available.
+If there are more than one bootable pools, a pool name will be required.  piadm(1M) requires a Platform Image source.
+That source can be:

+          - A PI-stamp, which will consult the well-known SmartOS PI repository for an ISO image.
+This requires network reachability and working name resolution.

+          - The word "latest", which will consult the well-known SmartOS PI repository for the latest ISO image.
+This requires network reachability and working name resolution.

+          - The word "media", which will attempt to find a mountable optical media (CD or DVD) or USB-key with SmartOS on it.
+The SmartOS installer uses this keyword.

+          - An ISO image file path.

+          - A PI gzipped tarball file path.
+NOTE this source does not have a boot image in it.

+          - A URL to either one of an ISO image or a gzipped PI tarball.

       list [ZFS-pool-name]

-        Lists the available platform images on bootable pools.
+        Lists the available platform images (and boot images) on bootable pools.

       remove <PI-stamp> [ZFS-pool-name]

         The opposite of `install`, and only accepts a PI-stamp.
+If a boot image exists with the specified PI-stamp, it will also be removed unless it is the only boot image available.